 Halcyon monitors and analyses key markets, competitors, clients, issues, trends and hot topics.
 Please contact us to discuss how our insights can help you create value.

-As 2017 gathers pace, it is worth examining the trends that may impact us all, over the years and decades to come.
+As 2017 moves into its final months, it is worth examining the trends that may impact us all, over the years and decades to come.
 You can see how such trends may unfold, year by year, below.
 Please contact us for help in creating value from these trends.

 The late Robert Muller identified 21 fundamental aspects of human life which must be fundamentally reconsidered, reanalysed, rejudged and reformed.
 Not to do it, Muller passionately believed, could possibly lead to the death of the human species and of many other life forms and of much of the nature of planet Earth.
 Here is the list: